risk-first/website/menagerie/Complexity-Risk.md

  - **Organs** - like hearts livers, brains etc.
  - **Organisms** - like you and me.

 The great complexity-reducing mechanism of modularisation is that _you only have to consider your local environment_.
-Elements of the program that are "far away" in the hierarchy can be relied on not to affect you.
-This is somewhat akin to the **Principal Of Locality**:

-> "Spatial locality refers to the use of data elements within relatively close storage locations." - [Locality Of Reference, _Wikipedia_](https://en.wikipedia.org/wiki/Locality_of_reference)

-## Cyclomatic Complexity
+## More Abstraction

 A variation on this graph connectivity metric is our third measure of complexity, [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 This is: